-Creative work with technology tools, like Pixie and Wixie, can help you get primary students to embrace the inquiry process while developing essential skills for future science learning.
+Creative work with technology tools, like Wixie, can help you get primary students to embrace the inquiry process while developing essential skills for future science learning.
 Simple activities you do together can teach and assess student understanding of the five senses, animal classification, and life cycles, helping you address specific standards from kindergarten to second grade.
 You can further develop learners’ observation, problem-solving, and critical thinking skills with student-created projects that incorporate painting, diagramming, writing, storytelling, narration, and more.

 Building strong foundational knowledge about science is crucial.
 Sorting activities can help you assess student understanding on a topic.
 For example, after teaching students about the differences between living and nonliving things, have students classify objects to evaluate comprehension.
-If you have an interactive whiteboard, ask individual students drag a sticker to classify an item, prompt them to explain the decision, and then discuss with the rest of the class.
+If you have an interactive whiteboard, ask individual students to drag a sticker to classify an item, prompt them to explain their decision, and discuss with the rest of the class.

 Take a more creative approach to evaluate comprehension by asking students to tell stories that show what they know about the topics they are learning.
 For example, after learning about the pond habitat, have students write and illustrate a one-page story that includes animals and plants found in ponds.
 Combine each student’s page into a class book you can share in the school library and with parents at home.